Frequency Thresholds and Sharded Eviction: Building CloxCache

 This surprisingly holds across almost all traces I was able to get my hands on.
 Hence, freq > 2 is probably in the working set and freq <= 2 is probably noise.
 In my work, I called this magic number: k.

 That, right there, will allow you to beat or match LRU with almost no complexity.
-The entire library (not including tests and benchmarks) is less than 500 lines of Go code.
+The entire library (not including tests and benchmarks) is about 700 lines of Go code.

 I got my hands on more traces, and my theory started to break down.
 The ideal k varied by workload.
 So, why not make it adapt?